mk-fg/de-setup/README.rst

 Terminology needs specific config in addition to edje theme to have contrast ISO-6429 colors on top of theme-specific background/features.

+``_xterm-colors-to-eet.py`` script can be used to generate ISO-6429 color values for terminology eet config file, e.g. from `xresources <xresources>`_ file with xterm colors and sync colors between the two without having to enter these manually.

 conky
 -----